Riga panoramic view

 Riga: My Art Nouveau Capital

-The Moment That Stays With Me: Standing alone on the corner of Alberta and Strēlnieku watching the morning sun light up ten different Art Nouveau masterpieces at once – Riga really is the world capital.
+The Moment That Stays With Me: Standing alone on the corner of Alberta and Strēlnieku, watching the morning sun ignite ten different Art Nouveau masterpieces at once – facades covered in mythical beasts and floral explosions, each one more ornate than the last.
+In that moment, I understood why Riga is called the Art Nouveau capital of the world.
+Eight centuries of history, from Bishop Albert's medieval mission to Eisenstein's Jugendstil fantasies, all layered together in one beautiful, walkable city.

 Getting Around Riga